rBrenick/dcc-venv/README.md

 ## Requires:
 ```
-Python 3.3 or later
+Python 3.3 or later (you can use install_python.ps1 to setup an install)
-pip
 ```